 - Students who are considering withdrawal from a course after the add/drop registration deadline may discuss this decision with their advisor.
-The next step is to contact the Office of Student Services to facilitate the drop of the course.
+The next step is to contact the Office of Student Affairs to facilitate the drop of the course.
 Students should speak to CSSW’s Financial Aid office to discuss how dropping a course can impact loans, scholarships and financial aid eligibility.

 - Students who wish to drop a course after the end of the add/drop period, must email email@example.com.
 After the 10th week, all students must accept a grade of W for the course.

 - Withdrawal (W): If a student drops or withdraws from a course after the drop deadline, the transcript will show a mark of W for that course.
 This is a permanent mark, and will remain on the transcript even if the student repeats the course.

 - Failure to attend classes or to notify the instructor does not constitute a formal withdrawal or drop of a class.
 Students who cease attending but do not formally drop a class with the Office of Student Affairs will be financially responsible and will receive a mark of UW (Unofficial Withdrawal) for the course.